codio/site/source/docs/student/myfirstproject.html.md

 - Use a preconfigured software [stack](/docs/dashboard/stacks/) to avoid lengthy configuration of the Box.
 - Use a preconfigured [Starter Pack](/docs/dashboard/packs/).
 This is a Box fully configured with both pre-installed software as well as starting point code.
 - [Deploy](/docs/ide/tools/deployment/) code to external sites and servers.
-- Each Box comes with the following software installed automatically : [git](/docs/ide/editing/git/), c, java, NodeJS, Ruby and many other useful tools.
-You don't need to know about any of this but it is good to know for more advanced students.
+- Each Box comes with  [git](/docs/ide/editing/git/) installed automatically/ You don't need to know about any of this but it is good to know for more advanced students.
 - There are many very powerful features in Codio, so feel free to browse the [IDE](/docs/ide/) documentation.

 ## Creating a new Project